ms-jpq/vim.bench/README.md

 The words typed are _naive tokens_ from parsing current document into alphanum + "\_" delimited by whitespaces and symbols.

-This should work fairly well for **c family** of languages, which are widely used.
+These tokens should work fairly well for **c family** of languages, which are widely used.

 The distribution of spaces and lineseps is also generated from the same buffer.